thoughtspot/thoughtspot.github.io/pages/admin/backup_restore/overview_snapshot.md

 ---
 title: [Work with snapshots]
 tags:
-keywords: tbd
+keywords: backup,snapshot
 last_updated: tbd
 summary: "A snapshot is a point-in-time image of your running cluster you can use to restore the cluster back to a specific point in time. "
 sidebar: mydoc_sidebar
 ---
 In this section, you learn how to work with the default snapshot configuration that is enabled on ever cluster and how to take manual snapshots of your own.

 ## Create a manual snapshot

 You should create a snapshot before making any changes to the environment, loading a large amount of new data, or changing the structure of a table.
-ThoughtSpot limits you to 25 snapshots.
+ThoughtSpot limits you to 25 snapshots and 20 manual snapshots.
 If you need to delete a snapshot, contact ThoughtSpot Support.

+{% include note.html content="When you upgrade, all existing snapshots from the previous version of ThoughtSpot will become manual snapshots." %}

 Taking a snapshot is fast, about 20 seconds.
 It happens invisibly in the background of a running cluster.
 If you would like to restore from a snapshot instead, contact ThoughtSpot Support.

 To create a snapshot: